Satisfactory Academic Progress Policy

 - If you do not meet requirements, you not eligible for aid.
 See Re-establishing Eligibility.

-Third appeal is reviewed by the Financial Aid Advisory Committee (FAAC).
+Third appeal is reviewed by the FAAC.
 FAAC is made up of representatives from other administrative offices and chaired by Financial Aid Associate Director.

-- If your appeal is denied, you are not eligible until you meet the standards.
+- If your appeal is denied, you are not eligible to receive financial aid until you meet the SAP standards.
 See Re-establishing Eligibility.

 - If you meet SAP standards, you are no longer a SAP problem.